-We are working in one of the most challenged communities in the UK, Jaywick Sands on the Essex coast, to develop a new Place Plan for its regeneration.
 Jaywick Sands is the only one of the plotlands communities that retains its original small plot, low-rise high density form - an important part of social history but now a community with the highest level of deprivation in the UK.
 It faces a severe threat from sea level rise due to climate change, and this will affect the most deprived residents the most, due to the fragility of much of the housing.